-You are guaranteed protection if you report a concern, but we recognise that it doesn’t mean that it is comfortable thing to do.
+You are guaranteed protection if you report a concern, but we recognise that doesn’t mean that it is a comfortable thing to do.

 As an HCPC-registered practitioner, one of your responsibilities is to be alert to public safety risks, breaches of legislation and wrongdoing.
 If you see a situation of this kind at your workplace – or the risk of such a situation developing – you should report it, so it can be put right and potential harm to service users, colleagues and the public is avoided.

 How to report a concern?

 Procedures and policies for reporting concerns do vary between different organisations.
 Your own organisation’s reporting policy should be available to you – ensure you know what to do if you ever need to report a concern.
 We also have information available on how to raise a concern about practice.